OliverLeitner/qemu-scripts/README.md

 ## optional:

 - HOST: software emulated tpm (swtpm) (windows wants this now...)
-- HOST: OVMF uefi firmware binaries (only needed for uefi hosts...)
+- HOST: OVMF efi firmware binaries (only needed for efi hosts...)
 - GUEST: libvirglrenderer1 (for gui vms, not rpi, not rpi-dtb)
 - GUEST: qemu-guest-agent (not a requirement, but it makes sense...)
 - GUEST: spice-vdagent (helps with all except netbsd (spice vdagent not avail.), openbsd (spice-vdagent not avail.), rpi (not needed, serial), rpi-dtb (not needed, serial))